 The following are currently working in or associated with the Gillis Lab:

-Dr. Darren M. Gillis is the principle investigator of the lab, holding an NSERC Discovery Grant titled: The impact of ecological dynamics and statistical properties in fisheries data on the sustainability of fish populations and harvest.
+Dr. Darren M. Gillis is the principle investigator of the lab, holding an NSERC Discovery Grant (until 2025) titled: The impact of ecological dynamics and statistical properties in fisheries data on the sustainability of fish populations and harvest.
 He has a long standing interest in applying behavioural theory to the study of commercial fisheries through current and emerging quantitative methods.

 Frank Vattheuer (M.Sc. student) has a B.Sc. in Biological Sciences from the University of Manitoba.
 He enjoys ecology and quantitative analysis.
 After working in our lab as an undergraduate research assistant, he has returned to study the interplay of causality in catch and effort data from commercial fisheries.